ghc-proposals/ghc-proposals/proposals/0000-structured-imports.rst

   1. the feature is strictly opt-in, on both import and export sides,
   2. the language user community is already prepared to deal with a similar problem in context of regular unrestricted imports,
-  3. we provide an option for restricting the structured imports, in case the individual user perceives it concerning.
+  3. we provide an option for restricting the structured imports, for cases where a particular situation makes it concerning.

 No known interactions with other features.